MacKenzie Scott: Donations

-According to official announcements from HBCUs and the UNCF, Scott has donated about $1.06 billion to support HBCUs between 2020 and 2025.
-The awards ranged from $19 million for Philander Smith University to $80 million for Howard University.

-In December 2020, less than six months later, Scott stated that she had donated a further $4.15 billion in the previous four months to 384 organizations, with a focus on providing support to people affected by the economic impact of the COVID-19 pandemic and addressing long-term systemic inequities.
-She said that after July, she wanted her advisory team to give her wealth away faster as the United States struggled with the unprecedented impact of COVID-19 while billionaires' wealth continued to climb.
-Her team's focus was on "identifying organizations with strong leadership teams and results, with special attention to those operating in communities facing high projected food insecurity, high measures of racial inequity, high local poverty rates, and low access to philanthropic capital."
-Scott's 2020 charitable giving totaled $5.8 billion, one of the largest annual distributions by a private individual to working charities.
+In December 2020, less than six months later, Scott stated that she had donated a further $4.15 billion in the previous four months to 384 organizations, with a focus on providing support to people economically impacted by the COVID-19 pandemic and addressing long-term systemic inequities.

 Scott announced another $2.7 billion in giving to 286 organizations in June 2021.
 Forbes reported that Scott donated $8.5 billion across 780 organizations in one year (July 2020 to July 2021).
-In June 2021, Scott and Melinda French Gates launched the Equality Can't Wait Challenge, a contest to promote gender equality and expanding women's power and influence in the United States by 2030.
-The four winners received $10 million each, and an additional $8 million was split between the two finalists.
 In February 2022, nine organizations announced gifts from Scott totaling $264.5 million.
-The Association for Women's Rights in Development received a $15 million donation.
 On March 23, 2022, more gifts were announced, including $436 million to Habitat for Humanity and $275 million to Planned Parenthood.
 In May 2022, the Big Brothers, Big Sisters foundation reported a $122.6 million donation from Scott.
-Scott has also made donations to organizations in Kenya, India, Brazil, Micronesia, and Latin America.

 In April 2022, The New York Times reported that Scott's donations since 2019 have exceeded $12 billion.
-In September 2022, Scott donated two of her Beverly Hills homes, worth a combined $55 million, to the California Community Foundation (CCF), which provides grants to mission-based nonprofits in Los Angeles.
-The organization intended to sell both homes and use 90% of the earnings to fund affordable housing initiatives and direct the other 10% to an immigrant integration program.
-In October 2022, Scott donated $84.5 million to Girl Scouts of the USA and its 29 local councils.
-This was the largest donation from an individual in the organization's history.
 As of November 2022, Scott had donated almost $14 billion to 1500 organizations.